uwla/shelf/README.md

 # SHELF (SHELL FRAMEWORK)

-Shelf is a minimalistic shell framework to share configuration accross  diferent shells (`bash`, `sh`, `zsh`, and possibly others) in a organized manner.
+Shelf is a minimalistic shell framework to share configuration across  different shells (`bash`, `sh`, `zsh`, and possibly others) in a organized manner.

 It splits related shell configurations in files: